 Billing: Enrolled students statement of account will only be posted electronically in the Student Self Service online at website: http://myuh.uh.edu.
 Payment due dates and billing processes are explained in each semester's Class Schedule.
-All bills are issued through the Student Financial Services Department and reflect charges posted to the centralized billing system by the various service providing departments across campus.
-The Student Financial Services Department will not reinstate a student into course(s) or remove late fees from a student's account in cases where a student claims not to have seen a statement as all bills are available online 24/7/365.
+All bills are issued through the Student Business Services Department and reflect charges posted to the centralized billing system by the various service providing departments across campus.
+The Student Business Services Department will not reinstate a student into course(s) or remove late fees from a student's account in cases where a student claims not to have seen a statement as all bills are available online 24/7/365.
 Payment due dates are published in a variety of campus publications and it is each student's responsibility to make himself/herself aware of those dates.
 It is the student's responsibility to know the due dates for all payments.

 Payment Plans: Beginning with the fall semester of 2008, the university, pursuant to Texas state law, is requiring that all students must complete their arrangement to pay for the semester prior to the first day of classes.
 This means the student must either pay 100% of all tuition and fees due, or sign an Installment Pay Plan, or select either an Emergency Loan or Short Term Tuition Loan.
 Any student who fails to select one of these payment plan arrangements by the due date for billing may be disenrolled from all classes and, should they choose to reenroll (late registration) will be charged a $20 Late Registration Fee, which must be paid prior to being allowed to reenroll.
-A brief explanation of the different Pay Plans follows; for more detailed information, please contact the Customer Service area of Student Financial Services located in the University Welcome Center:
+A brief explanation of the different Pay Plans follows; for more detailed information, please contact the Customer Service area of Student Business Services located in the University Welcome Center:

 In no case will any of the above plans cover prior semester charges.
 Any prior charges must be paid in full.